 But there is some misconception in today’s Street Photography that simply an image of a homeless person will do it and represent modern wealth inequality or whatever they are trying to say with such images.
 The truth is, that 99% of those so-called Street Photography images of beggars are shit and don’t hold any value.
 As already mentioned, they are often shot from far away with a telelens because the photographer was afraid to get close and actually form a connection to the person.
 They also provide no context other than the person being on the ground and in addition to that they are often photographed from above, increasing the disconnection and boredom these pictures induce.

 Photojournalists aren’t responsible for the suffering of the people they photograph, they are simply the messenger that document life.
 Don’t shoot the messenger for transporting the reality, but ask yourself what you can do to change the situation if you feel so strongly about images showing suffering.
-Photojournalists risk their lives to spread the message and raise awareness that actually can have a bigger impact, than helping an individual.
+Photojournalists have risked their lives throughout the history of photojournalism to spread the message and raise awareness that actually can have a bigger impact, than helping an individual.